Olek-ua/Disaster-Response-Pipelines/README.md

 since we are dealing with multi-label classification problem this is technically very challenging.
  - We can increase the test size, but this may lead to overfitting.
 However combined with proper cross validation may bring better results.

+## Licensing, Authors, and Acknowledgements:

+The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/us/)